-As at 31 March 2014 and 2013, no trade receivables were impaired and no provision for impairment was recognised for the years ended 31 March 2014 and 2013.
+As at 31 March 2015 and 2014, no trade and bill receivables were impaired and no provision for impairment was recognised for the years ended 31 March 2015 and 2014.
 The impairment was firstly assessed individually for individual significant or long outstanding balances, and the remaining balances were grouped for collective assessment according to their ageing and historical default rates as these customers were of similar credit risk characteristics.